chivequiachon/portal46/README.md

 # Basic Features
 - A simple profile page for both Nogizaka46 and Keyakizaka46.
-- A simple page containing some download links to the shows.
+- A simple page containing some download links to the shows they're part of.
 - About page for me and how I came into the fandom.
 - A simple newsfeeds. _**(to be followed)**_
 - Album sales prediction and Member analytics. _**(to be followed)**_